-As we celebrate 100 years of female suffrage in the UK, the University of Reading continues to pioneer reform and progression.
+As we mark 100 years since Nancy Astor became the first woman to sit in the House of Commons, the University of Reading continues to pioneer reform and progression.

 Teaching staff on specific courses or modules and specific areas of research may be subject to change.Read More Stories